-Due to significant increases in capital construction costs and the inability to meet project completion dates for the Gas-to-Liquids plant being constructed by WGTL TL, Petrotrin in its capacity as lender placed this jointly controlled entity in receivership on September 25, 2009.
-The asset was fully impaired in the year ended September 30, 2009.
-No additional impairment losses or reversals of previous impairment losses were recorded in the years ended September 30, 2010 and September 30, 2011.
+Due to significant increases in capital construction costs and the inability to meet project completion dates for the Gas-to-Liquids plant being constructed by WGTL TL, Petrotrin in its capacity as lender placed this jointly controlled entity in receivership on 2009 September 25.
+The asset was fully impaired in the year ended 2009 September 30.
+No additional impairment losses or reversals of previous impairment losses were recorded in the years ended 2010 September 30 to 2012 September 30.

-No financial statements were received from WGTL Trinidad Ltd for the years ending September 30, 2010 and September 30, 2011.
+No financial statements were received from WGTL Trinidad Ltd for the years ending 2010 September 30 to 2012 September 30.
 Therefore, Petrotrin's share of losses/profits could not be determined.

-On February 1, 2011, the Receiver published a notice advertising the sale of an unfinished gas-to-liquids plant and other assets of World GTL TL.
+On 2011 February 01, the Receiver published a notice advertising the sale of an unfinished Gas-to-Liquids plant and other assets of World GTL TL.
 (See Note 37 (c)).